QODIO/tagator/README.md

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
 tagator                       | This is the new input box.
-It has some extra classes called `results-visible` and `results-hidden` which tell if the results list is visible or not.
+It has some extra classes called `options-visible` and `options-hidden` which tell if the options list is visible or not.
 `prefix_`tags                 | The holder for the tags.
 `prefix_`tag                  | The tags.
 `prefix_`tag_remove           | The remove button for the tag.
 `prefix_`input                | This is the input box for the tagator.
 `prefix_`textlength           | This is used to calculate the size of the input box.
 `prefix_`options              | The autocomplete options list holder.
-This is used together with `results-visible` or `results-hidden` to show or hide the autocomplete results.
+This is used together with `options-visible` or `options-hidden` to show or hide the autocomplete options.
 `prefix_`option               | This is a autocomplete option.
 It has an extra class called `active` which tells if the option is the active one.
 `prefix_`dimmer               | This is the dimmer